Cray-HPE/cms-tools/README.md

 For RPMs, a changelog entry is added with similar information.

-## New Release Branches
-When making a new release branch:
-    * Be sure to set the `.x` and `.y` files to the desired major and minor version number for this repo for this release.
-    * If an `update_external_versions.conf` file exists in this repo, be sure to update that as well, if needed.

 ## Copyright and License

 This project is copyrighted by Hewlett Packard Enterprise Development LP and is under the MIT license.
 See the [LICENSE](LICENSE) file for details.